-Maneuvers are a series of options used by the pilot or engineer in order to affect the position or performance of the ship.
+Maneuvers are a series of options used by the pilot. astrogator or engineer in order to affect the position or performance of the ship.
 Maneuvers must be attempted before any other actions in the turn.
-None of these maneuvers, except Go Dark, can be attempted if the S-Drive is broken.
+1 disadvantage applies to any Space Pilot task per Flight Marker on the ship.
+1 disadvantage applies to any Ship's Drives task per Drive Marker on the ship.
+Boost Field receives 1 disadvantage for each Astrogation Marker and each Drive Marker on the ship.

 Standard Move: the pilot steers the ship a number of hexes, based on its S-Drive Rating, across the board.
 No roll is needed.
 This can be combined with any other pilot maneuver without disadvantage.
 Evasive Maneuvers: The pilot can use various turns, course changes, feints etc., to throw off the targeting of enemy attackers.
-Roll a DT12 Space Pilot; Flight Computer; with an advantage if he has a higher Space Pilot Asset, but a disadvantage if he has a lower one than the other pilot.
-If the check succeeds any attacks made against the evading ship on the next enemy turn are made at a disadvantage.
+Roll a DT12 Space Pilot; Flight Computer; If the check succeeds any attacks made against the evading ship on the next enemy turn are made at a disadvantage.
 However, whether the evading pilot succeeds or fails, any weapons, except Space Torps, fired from his own ship will be at a disadvantage.

 Dangerous 1: Come to Grips: If the ship can reach the same hex as an enemy ship it can try to Come to Grips.
-The pilot rolls DT8 Space Pilot; Flight Computer, with an advantage if he has a higher Space Pilot Asset, but a disadvantage if he has a lower one than the other pilot.
+The pilot rolls DT 12 Space Pilot; Flight Computer, with an advantage if he has a higher Space Pilot Asset, but a disadvantage if he has a lower one than the other pilot.
 If the check succeeds, the maneuvering ship gets an advantage to all shots this turn, but the target ship will also get an advantage to shoot it on its own next turn.